 The Academic Skills Center's Developmental Education Program offers credit-bearing classes that introduce students to campus life, promote college learning strategies, and increase self-confidence.
 The following courses are offered:

-GEN 100 Introduction to University Curriculum (1-3 credits) assists students to make the most of their first year at UW-Eau Claire and lay a solid groundwork for continued success.
+GEN 100 Foundations for Academic Success (1-3 credits) assists students to make the most of their first year at UW-Eau Claire and lay a solid groundwork for continued success.
 Each course section is designed for special populations such as Collegiate Bridge, Commanding English, and Student Support Services students, etc.

 GEN 102 College Learning Strategies (2 credits) develops reading and learning strategies necessary for success in social science and humanities courses.
 Student must also be enrolled in designated paired courses as co-requisites.

 GEN 110 Strategies for Academic Success (1 credit) assists students in their academic, personal, and social development to improve academic performance and retention.
 Selected sections are designed for students experiencing academic difficulty but may also be taken by students who want to improve study habits.
 No co-requisite course is required.

 GEN 201 Student Success Seminar (1 credit) assists students returning to the university on probation after suspension who want or need to return to good academic standing.
 No co-requisite course is required.